aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 2. What, if any impact, would adding ADUs to the rental stock have on median rents?
 3. What if, instead of waiving the permitting fee in exchange for offering the unit as 'affordable housing' we doubled the permitting fee and used the proceeds to increase the number of Section 8 vouchers?
 4. Affordable ADUs have an obvious benefit for seniors and single low income individuals.
 Presumably they have some residual benefits for low income families since they (maybe) reduce the total number of people in the 'renter' pool thereby putting some downward pressure on rents.
 Do we have any idea/estimate how many low income families on average can benefit from the addition of one ADU?
 An idea/estimate of the magnitude of benefit accruing to low income households from ADU construction?

+**Question 1: How Many ADUs Do We Want?**

+If we refer back to the Association of Monterey Bay Area Governments' [Regional Housing Needs Allocation](http://ambag.org/sites/default/files/documents/RHNP%202014-2023_Final_revised.pdf) we can see that Santa Cruz County is estimated to need 1,314 housing units in order to keep up projected growth.
+And if we refer to the [Housing Element Table 4.7.1](http://www.sccoplanning.com/Portals/2/County/Planning/housing/2015%20Housing%20Element.pdf) we can see that county planners are forecasting 280 additional ADUs between now and 2023.

+The RHNA is an estimate of how many housing units we need in order to keep up with forecasted growth.
+If we

 One thing that particularly irritates me about subsidizing ADU development is that the people pushing for it do not generally display a deep understanding of the dyanmics of local real estate markets.